-- 16.2.2.1 Bid documentation must be compiled in accordance with the general conditions of contract and supply chain management guidelines of the national treasury, and the prescripts of the Construction Industry Development Board, in the case of a bid relating to the construction industry. - 16.2.2.2 Bid documents shall clearly indicate the terms and conditions of contract, specification criteria for evaluation and procedures to be followed where applicable, including the criteria prescribed in terms of the Preferential Procurement Policy Framework Act 5 OF 2000.

-- 16.2.2.3 The bid documentation must compel all bidders to declare any conflict of interest bidders may have in a specific bid and must prescribe that bidders must furnish their tax reference registration numbers and identification numbers, where applicable. - 16.2.2.4 The bid documentation must prescribe that disputes be settled by means of mutual consultation, mediation (with or without legal presentation), or arbitration or when unsuccessful, in a South African court of law. - 16.2.2.5 The specifications and evaluation criteria shall not be aimed at hampering competition, but rather to ensure fair, equitable, transparent, competitive and cost-effective bidding, as well as the protection or advancement of persons, or categories of persons. - 16.2.2.6 The specifications shall not mention trade names or processes of manufacture unless these are the only acceptable products.
-However, where the use of trade names, trademarks or origin is the only known way of accurately describing the products required, the words "or other equal and approved" shall be included in the specifications mentioned in the bid document. - 16.2.2.7 Where the specifications are based on standard documents available to bidders, a reference to those documents is sufficient. - The CFO in consultation with the Head of Department concerned may, if necessary, communicate with bidders and prospective bidders prior to bid closing in order to supply additional information or to clarify vague points in the bid documents.
-Such communication shall be in the form of a prescribed notice and shall, where possible, be issued at least one week prior to the bid closing date. - 16.2.2.9 The bid documentation must, if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish: - (a) if required by law an audited financial statement for the past 3 (three) years or since the establishment if established during the past 3 (three) years; - (b) a certificate signed by the bidder certifying that the bidder has undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 (thirty) days; - (c) particulars of any contracts awarded to the bidder by an organ of state during the past 5 (five) years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (d) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic of South Africa, and if so, what portion and whether any portion of payment from the Municipality is expected to be transferred out of the Republic of South Africa;
+- 16.2.2.1 Bid documentation must be compiled in accordance with the general conditions of contract and supply chain management guidelines of the national treasury, and the prescripts of the Construction Industry Development Board, in the case of a bid relating to the construction industry. - 16.2.2.2 Bid documents shall clearly indicate the terms and conditions of contract, specification criteria for evaluation and procedures to be followed where applicable, including the criteria prescribed in terms of the Preferential Procurement Policy Framework Act 5 of 2000. - 16.2.2.3 The bid documentation must compel all bidders to declare any conflict of interest bidders may have in a specific bid and must prescribe that bidders must furnish their tax reference registration numbers and identification numbers, where applicable. - 16.2.2.4 The bid documentation must prescribe that disputes be settled by means of mutual consultation, mediation (with or without legal presentation), or arbitration or when unsuccessful, in a South African court of law. - 16.2.2.5 The specifications and evaluation criteria shall not be aimed at hampering competition, but rather to ensure fair, equitable, transparent, competitive and cost-effective bidding, as well as the protection or advancement of persons, or categories of persons. - 16.2.2.6 The specifications shall not mention trade names or processes of manufacture unless these are the only acceptable products.
+However, where the use of trade names, trademarks or origin is the only known way of accurately describing the products required, the words "or other equal and approved" shall be included in the specifications mentioned in the bid document. - 16.2.2.7 Where the specifications are based on standard documents available to bidders, a reference to those documents is sufficient. - 16.2.2.8 The CFO in consultation with the Head of Department concerned may, if necessary, communicate with bidders and prospective bidders prior to bid closing in order to supply additional information or to clarify vague points in the bid documents.
+Such communication shall be in the form of a prescribed notice and shall, where possible, be issued at least one week prior to the bid closing date. - 16.2.2.9 The bid documentation must, if the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish: - (a) if required by law an audited financial statement for the past 3 (three) years or since the establishment if established during the past 3 (three) years; - (b) a certificate signed by the bidder certifying that the bidder has undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 (thirty) days; - (c) particulars of any contracts awarded to the bidder by an organ of state during the past 5 (five) years, including particulars of any material non-compliance or dispute concerning the execution of such contract;